shazz/shazz.github.io/content/pages/TheVirusesAreHere.md

 Category: Atari ST
 Lang: en
 Author: Thomas Koziel, Guido Leister
+status: hidden

 # The viruses are here
 ## Boot sector viruses conquer the Atari ST

-By Thomas Koziel, Guido Leister
+By Thomas Koziel, Guido Leister (C'T July 1988, translated from German)

 The subject of computer viruses has now completely lost its theoretical character.
 For some computer models, a wide range of the unpopular species is haunting the country.
 The Atari ST is at the top of the group of computers at risk.
 The small programs often cause considerable damage; but even harmless versions can, if poorly programmed, have ugly side effects.
 Using the example of the 'disk virus', a specimen that recently penetrated the author's system, one such case is documented and early detection and treatment are discussed.